What Does the Bible Say About Science?

 10. Ecclesiastes 1:13: “And I gave my heart to seek and search out by wisdom concerning all things that are done under heaven: this sore travail hath God given to the sons of man to be exercised therewith.”
 The writer of Ecclesiastes talks about the pursuit of knowledge and understanding of the world, a task seen as both challenging and rewarding, much like the pursuit of scientific inquiry.

-See also What Does the Bible Say About Being a Leader?
+See also What Does the Bible Say About Listening?

 These verses collectively suggest that the Bible views the natural world with wonder and encourages its exploration and understanding.
 While not a scientific text, the Bible’s depiction of the world aligns with the curiosity and inquiry central to the scientific endeavor, underlining that faith and science can coexist and enrich each other.